Mini Pumpkin Pie Cheesecakes Recipe

 Step 5: Fill the cups and bake

-Place one and ½ scoop of the pumpkin cheesecake filling in each prepared and cooled crust using the cookie scoop.
+Place 1 and ½ scoops of the pumpkin cheesecake filling in each prepared and cooled crust using the cookie scoop.
 Evenly distributed between all 12 muffin tins.

 Step 6: Let cool and set